riganti/dotvvm-docs/Controls/tailwind/Alert/control.md

-Renders a dismissible alert message with configurable type and optional title.
+Renders contextual alert messages with semantic styles, optional headers, and dismiss support.
+The alert body can use plain text or custom child content.